-At the Lisbon Summit in December 2010, NATO announced the drawdown in ISAF combat troop strength would take place in coordination with a transfer of lead responsibility to Afghan forces.
-Afghan President Hamid Karzai, speaking in Kabul on 22 March 2011, outlined the first stage of the plan for the transition to Afghan military forces.
+At the Lisbon Summit in December 2010, NATO announced that the drawdown in ISAF combat troop strength would take place in coordination with a transfer of lead responsibility to Afghan forces.
+President Karzai, speaking in Kabul on March 22, 2011, outlined the first stage of the transition plan to Afghan military responsibility.
 The transition continued in stages throughout 2011.
-A coordination meeting hosted by Turkey took place on 2 November 2011 in Istanbul.
-A larger, more comprehensive diplomatic meeting, hosted by the German government, took place in Bonn on 5 November 2011.
+A coordination meeting hosted by Turkey took place on November 2, 2011, in Istanbul.
+A larger, more comprehensive diplomatic meeting, hosted by the German government, took place in Bonn on December 5, 2011.
 The meeting was called "Bonn +10" because it was held a decade after the Bonn meeting of 2001 that originally outlined the framework of Afghanistan's post-Taliban political development.
-The "Bonn+10 Conference," held in December 2011, was considered the most important international summit to date concerning Afghanistan's future.
+The Bonn +10 Conference was considered the most important international summit to date concerning Afghanistan's future.
 Many of the delegates who assembled in the Afghanistan-chaired conference arrived with optimistic expectations regarding the possibility of an Afghan-Taliban reconciliation that might bring an end to overt discord and pave the way for future normalization.
 This conference was attended by 85 national delegations and 15 international organizations.
 The conference focused on three main areas:

-- the transfer of responsibility for security to the Afghan Government by 2014 - further international commitment to Afghanistan after the handover - the political process, i.e. national reconciliation and the integration of former Taliban fighters assembly convened.
+- the transfer of responsibility for security to the Afghan government by 2014; - further international commitment to Afghanistan after the hand-over; - the political process, i.e., national reconciliation and the integration of former Taliban fighters.

+Those expecting a diplomatic breakthrough were disappointed.
+In the wake of an errant NATO airstrike in Pakistan's territory, Pakistani diplomats used the incident as an opportunity to remonstrate with the NATO coalition, finally withdrawing from participation in the Bonn conference literally hours before the assembly convened.
 Pakistan resisted entreaties from the U.S. and other countries to use the conference as an opportunity, rather than squander the chance for discussion and negotiation.
 Taliban Leader Mullah Mohammad Omar, addressing a large public audience in the context of his Eid-ul-Fitr (Muslim holiday) message, averred that the conference was merely "symbolic."
-With two key parties conference. boycotting the the potential for developing а comprehensive plan for reconciliation and normalization was diminished.
+With two key parties boycotting the conference, the potential for developing a comprehensive plan for reconciliation and normalization was diminished.